julianchurchill/text-adventure/README.md

 - [MINOR STORY CORRECTION] Little girl is introduced as "Flechette" but her description remains a small girl".
 - [MINOR STORY CORRECTION] Once you've accepted Oubliette's mushroom challenge she disappears but if you try talking to the little girl you are told that the older girl pulls her back.
+- [MINOR STORY CORRECTION] Cabal Jambon no longer repeats himself when you talk to him and doesn't repeatedly pass the chainsaw and imperator to you
+- [MINOR STORY CORRECTION] Cabal Jambon is named properly after being introduced by talking to him or by Oubliette

 2.1.1
 -----